treeverse/lakeFS/docs/contributing.md

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

 Don't know where to start?
-[Join our community on Slack](https://lakefs.io/slack) and we will help you get started.
+Reach out on the #dev channel on [our Slack](https://lakefs.io/slack) and we will help you get started.
 We also recommend this [free series](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github){:target="_blank"} about contributing to OSS projects.
 {: .note .note-info }

 ## Getting Started